hugopamies/XC-Contest-Director/README.md

 # XtraChallenge 2025 - UAV Contest Director and Dashboard

 This is the official scoring and visualization dashboard for the **XtraChallenge 2025** UAV competition.
 It enables contest directors to manage, input, visualize, and export team performance data in real time across multiple categories and rounds.
+Please note that all existing scores in this code are mere examples and not real.
+The final scores will be published in www.xtra2upv.com after the competition.

 ##  Features